-Students must be enrolled in CHGN560 for each Fall and Spring semester that they are in residence at CSM.
+Students should enroll in CHGN560 in the first semester of their degree program.
 At least 21 of the required 36 semester hours of course work must be taken as a registered master's degree student at CSM.
 The student's committee makes decisions on courses to be taken, transfer credit, and examines the student's written report.
-Up to 15 semester hours of graduate courses may be transferred into the degree program, provided that those courses have not been used as credit toward a Bachelor degree.
+Up to 15 semester hours of graduate courses may be transferred into the degree program, provided that those courses have not been used as credit toward a Bachelor's degree.